Does your dog tremble, shiver or shake? Here are six of the most common reasons for shaking – and what to do about them.

 - Fear.
 Just like dogs shake when they get excited, the adrenaline associated with fear can also cause short-term trembling.

 - Nausea.
 Dogs can feel nauseous for a variety of reasons, including illness, eating toxic food or motion sickness.
-Nausea can sometimes cause shaking, along with other symptoms such as vomiting, lack of appetite and lip smacking.
+Nausea can sometimes cause shaking, along with other symptoms such as vomiting, lack of appetite, and lip-smacking.

 - Kidney Failure.
 A serious potential cause of shaking is chronic kidney failure.
 This can cause a variety of symptoms, such as weakness and excessive drinking.
 It’s a relatively uncommon condition, but is sometimes a side-effect of other diseases, such as cancer.